AWSCognitoIdentityProviderAdminInitiateAuthRequest

 validationData

 attribute, which provides the data that you assigned to the ClientMetadata parameter in your AdminInitiateAuth request.
-In your function code in AWS Lambda, you can process thevalidationData
+In your function code in Lambda, you can process thevalidationData

 Post authentication